 Then there were the smart extra touches that made it that step above your average high-end villa or studio.
 A chess board set on its own table and ready to play, a telescope for watching the night sky or dolphins playing in the bay, enough linen that you had a fresh towel when you wanted one.
 One of my pet peeves is hotels and resorts that label themselves as ‘luxury’ then give you one miserable towel that ends up draped over the chairs to dry off making you feel like you’re camping in a laundromat.

 Everything was very clean and modern.
 The styling meant that while the studio wasn’t large you also didn’t feel it was overly small.
 The bed was comfortable and perfectly positioned to wake up to a view of the coast if you were happy to leave the windows uncovered and wake up with first light and the crashing surf.

 We opted for one of the studios for this trip which means there isn’t a separate bedroom.
 That suited us fine as we are a couple and were doing so much touring during the day.
 There are lodge options for a family or if you need more space.
 The only downside I’d note was there was limited storage space to unpack into and no wardrobe or hanging space other than a couple of coat hooks on the wall.
-There also wasn’t any laundry facilities which may be an issue for a longer stay.
+There also wasn’t any laundry facilities which may be an issue if you are planning a longer stay.

 The hosts were friendly and very unobtrusive, we saw them only when we picked up the key and dropped it back.
 Other cars came and went in the carpark so we clearly weren’t the only ones staying but we didn’t see anyone else on the property which is an indication of how well positioned the units are.
 There was another row closer to the beach than us but they were so far down the hill they weren’t visible and I presume it was the same from the lodges up the hill behind us.